State

 |

-- You're required to pay out unused PTO if your company's PTO policy doesn't include a written PTO forfeit policy.
-If your PTO policy includes forfeiture, then you aren't required to pay out unused PTO.
+- You're required to pay out unused PTO if your company's PTO policy does not include a written PTO forfeit policy.
+If your PTO policy includes forfeiture, then you are not required to pay out unused PTO.

 |